SeanCBlue652/Project_1/documentation/ReadMe.txt

 2. To play the game, simply enter in the number of ships you would like to play with in the text box at the center of the screen and click ok.
 (The number of ships chosen must be between 1-5)

+    2.a) If you would like to play against AI, toggle with the AI button.

+    2.b) To change the difficulty of the AI, press the Change AI Difficulty (X) button.
+X represents whatever the difficulty level is currently.

 3. once you have clicked on OK. you should not see that text box anymore.

 4. the player can then click on the rotate HORIZONTAL/VERTICAL button to rotate the ships in the direction they would like to place them on.